dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### DefaultTokenQueueMode
 The token queue mode for tokenizing parsers should be set explicitly when creating a parser.
 All parsers that implement the ITokenisingParser interface provide a TokenQueueMode property which may be used to change the mode after the parser is created.
 The MimeTypesHelper methods for creating parsers also provides an optional parameter for setting this option.

+### HttpDebugging, HttpFullDebugging
+Console logging of HTTP requests and responses has been removed.
+Please use the standard .NET HttpClient logging facility instead.